MikaYeghi/NYSTCTreeHealth/README.md

 See: [EDA.ipynb](notebooks/EDA.ipynb).

+The notebook explores the dataset through various visual and statistical analyses.
-The notebook contains various approaches to look at the data.
-Additionally, that analysis concludes that there is a serious flaw with the data, which mainly comes from the lack of features describing the trees locally.
+The analysis reveals a serious flaw in the dataset: the lack of local features describing the trees.
+This leads to conflicting records --- for example, a tree with guards and no root problems can appear both healthy and unhealthy in different instances.

 ## Data